NagaCSC/azure-docs/articles/active-directory/users-groups-roles/directory-assign-admin-roles.md

   * Guest Inviter
   * Message Center Reader
   * Reports Reader
+  Note: This feature of RBAC "Authentication Administrator" not fully deployed at this moment and Microsoft still working on it.
+This will be fixed soon.

   <b>Important</b>: Users with this role can change credentials for people who may have access to sensitive or private information or critical configuration inside and outside of Azure Active Directory.
 Changing the credentials of a user may mean the ability to assume that user's identity and permissions.
 For example:
   * Application Registration and Enterprise Application owners, who can manage credentials of apps they own.
 Those apps may have privileged permissions in Azure AD and elsewhere not granted to Authentication Administrators.
 Through this path a Authentication Administrator may be able to assume the identity of an application owner and then further assume the identity of a privileged application by updating the credentials for the application.